astory/cs4740_2/README.md

 * Data.Set
 * System.IO

-A demo of the baseline system in a shell script.
+A demo of the baseline system in a bash script.
+It produces predictions formatted for submission to the web form.
+Run the demo like this
+$ chmod +x run_tests.sh submit_predictions.sh
+$ ./run_tests.sh > results/baseline.pos

+You can submit the resulting predictions like this
+$ ./submit_predictions.sh <netid> results/baseline.pos